pduranti/mercadolibre.github.com/_posts/guide/for-sellers/listing/2012-05-02-list-your-item.markdown

 ## Overview {#overview}

 The first step in selling is to list an item on MercadoLibre.
 Sellers can list an item through MercadoLibre's site or through an application using Listing API.
-Both working exactly in selling.
+They both work exactly the same.

 There are a number of considerations regarding an item such as the title, category, price, currency or description.
 You already know what items and attributes are.
 If you don’t, we recommend that you read the [Listings Introduction tutorial](/listing-introduction).